FarronF/limerick-council-meetings/meetings/2021/06/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 17th May 2021.md

 install covered pergolas in Bedford Row and Lower Thomas Street that will enable

 businesses in these streets to provide al fresco dining.
-The infrastructure, once provided,--- 7
+The infrastructure, once provided,
+---
+7

 must last for 5 years to qualify for funding.
 Additionally, the proposal must be for